 Updating Your Information

 Since we use your personal information to provide services to you, it is important that the information be accurate and up-to-date.
-If during the course of any engagement with P+C or C+K, any of your information changes, please inform the applicable entity so that any necessary changes can be made.
+If during the course of any engagement with P + C, PCK Lawyers and PCK USA, any of your information changes, please inform the applicable entity so that any necessary changes can be made.